 However, changes in the charging standards introduced by the Crown Prosecution Service (CPS) have meant that in England and Wales the law now allows parents to raise the defence of “reasonable punishment” for bruises, cuts or weals (under section 58 of the Children Act 2004), and not only for a “mild smack”.
 Section 58 was originally introduced to remedy A v UK, the 1998 European Court of Human Rights decision which found the UK in breach of the European Convention for the Protection of Human Rights and Fundamental Freedoms after a man was acquitted for caning his stepson, causing bruising and weals.
 The reformed law provided that parents and others acting in loco parentis could only raise the defence of “reasonable punishment” in cases of common assaults on children.
 The previous CPS charging standards specifically advised that where the victim was a child or a vulnerable adult the threshold for defining common assault would be changed, so that “other than reddening of the skin, the charge will normally be assault occasioning actual bodily harm [ABH].”
 But in 2011, without any publicity, the CPS altered its charging standard on common assault, removing “reddening the skin” as the upper threshold for a charge of common assault on a child and reverting to a threshold of “serious” injuries.
 The CPS held a consultation on the revision of the Charging Standard in July 2017 and stated it would publish the revised Standard “later this year ”.

 Successive Governments in Wales have since 2002 committed to removing the “reasonable punishment” defence and prohibiting all corporal punishment but initially lacked the power to do so.
 However, following an extension of devolution, the National Assembly of Wales has the power to remove the defence and in October 2011 voted to encourage the Government to introduce the necessary legislation.
 An amendment to the Violence Against Women, Domestic Abuse and Sexual Violence Bill that would have achieved prohibition was defeated in the National Assembly in 2015.
 The Assembly had voted to establish a Committee to consider how the repeal of the defence of “reasonable chastisement” could be implemented but it was never operational.
 During his speech to the new Welsh Assembly on 18 May 2016, First Minister Carwyn Jones announced that legislation which would “remove the defence of reasonable punishment” would be taken forward on a cross-party basis.
 On 27 June 2017, it was announced that a consultation on the removal of the defence would be launched in the coming 12 months with the aim to introduce legislation in 2018.
 In November 2017, the Children’s Minister re-affirmed the Government's intention to prohibit all corporal punishment.
-A consultation on the proposed smacking ban is due to open in 2018.
+A consultation on the proposed removal of the “reasonable chastisement” defence opened in January 2018 and will run until 2 April 2018.

 The Scottish Human Rights Commission recommended in September 2016 that the Scottish Government abolish corporal punishment.
 A consultation ran in Scotland on the Children (Equal Protection from Assault) Bill between May and August 2017, with the Bill aiming to repeal the legal defence of “justifiable assault” and ensuring that children are equally protected from assault in law.
 In October 2017, both the SNP Government and the Scottish Labour party expressed their support for the Bill.
 By 26 October 2017, the Bill had been formally endorsed to be introduced to Parliament.